×

 Students may serve as graduate assistants over the period composed of the University’s two summer sessions.
 Graduate assistants are expected to serve in that role for 19.5 hours per week for up to twelve weeks during that time.

-If graduate assistants are not enrolled in coursework over the summer, the University does not classify them as full-time students and they also can hold an hourly work position on campus for up to an additional twenty hours per week.
+If graduate assistants are not enrolled in coursework over the summer, the University does not classify them as full-time students, and they also can hold an hourly work position on campus for up to an additional twenty hours per week.

 NOTE: Students cannot be asked to work on University holidays.
-There may be exceptional circumstances (such as with specialized maintenance, data collection from research animals, or when an experimental protocol runs over months and cannot be interrupted or suspended to allow time away) where graduate assistantship activities must be conducted during University holidays/closures and/or immediately prior to or after the end of a semester/session and those tasks cannot be delegated to other individuals.
+There may be exceptional circumstances (such as with specialized maintenance, data collection from research animals, or when an experimental protocol runs over months and cannot be interrupted or suspended to allow time away) when graduate assistantship activities must be conducted during University holidays/closures and/or immediately prior to or after the end of a semester/session and those tasks cannot be delegated to other individuals.
 In such circumstances, the equivalent amount of compensatory time away from the assistantship position on a non-holiday weekday during the semester/session must be arranged in exchange.
 In addition, graduate assistants should be made aware prior to the start of the assistantship appointment of the schedule for the assistantship position, be informed of the amount of compensatory time away, and be able to participate in the determination of the schedule for that compensatory time away.

 For any semester in which a student serves as a research or teaching assistant, a student cannot be asked to make up missed hours in the following semester or summer session.
 Students with concerns about the terms of their appointment as a research or teaching assistant should reach out to their Graduate Program Director.